tedleyem/singletwinsolutions.com/privacy-policy.md

-Thank you for considering STS IT Solutions for your IT support needs.
+Thank you for considering SingleTwin Solutions for your IT support needs.
 Protecting your privacy is very important to us, and we are committed to being transparent about the information we collect and how we use it.
 This Privacy Policy explains our data collection and processing practices and your rights with respect to your personal information.

 INFORMATION WE COLLECT